-Preventing Animal Cruelty and Torture (PACT) Act
+UPDATE: On November 25, 2019, the Preventing Animal Cruelty and Torture Act was signed into law.

 The federal law prohibiting the creation and distribution of “crush videos” does not cover the underlying acts of animal abuse, which can occur beyond the reach of state cruelty laws.
 The PACT Act closes that loophole by extending federal jurisdiction to these specific, particularly heinous crimes.
 The PACT Act is consistent with other federal laws that address acts of malicious animal cruelty that have an interstate nexus.
-Under legislation currently before the U.S. Congress, federal jurisdiction will extend to certain heinous and unspeakable acts of animal abuse.
+Under legislation currently before the US Congress, federal jurisdiction will extend to certain heinous and unspeakable acts of animal abuse.

 In so-called “crush videos,” individuals viciously torture, mutilate, and kill small animals to satisfy the bizarre fetishes of viewers.
-In 2010, Congress passed and President Obama signed the Animal Crush Video Prohibition Act (PL 111-294),1 banning the creation and distribution of these videos.
+In 2010, Congress passed and President Obama signed the Animal Crush Video Prohibition Act (PL 111-294), banning the creation and distribution of these videos.
 This was a crucial step to take.
 However, that law does not cover the underlying acts of animal cruelty themselves, which are generally offenses under state law subject to prosecution by the states.
-However, since it isn’t always known where the actual acts of cruelty took place, it can be hard to bring a case under state law.
+Since it isn’t always known where the actual acts of cruelty took place, it can be hard to bring a case under state law.
 In affirming the constitutionality of the 2010 crush video law as “narrowly tailored and facially valid as a restriction on obscene speech,” the Fifth Circuit Court of Appeals also “acknowledged that because of the ‘clandestine manner in which animal crush videos are made,’ it is difficult for state law enforcement agencies to target the underlying cruelty that these videos depict—furthering the need for the [2010 crush video] act.”

 Preventing and punishing such cruelty is both an animal welfare and a public health imperative.
 More and more, the law enforcement and legal communities recognize that animal cruelty is both a serious crime in and of itself and a precursor or gateway to other violent crimes.
 The evidence is compelling: